Social distancing measures continue to be necessary for protection of the public during this challenging time.

 Our small but dedicated team of staff are on a telework rotation.
 When working remotely, our staff continue to check voice mail and email regularly, and will respond to all messages as soon as we can.
 Most meetings are being held via teleconference.

-We continue to fulfil our essential regulatory functions.
+We continue to fulfil our essential regulatory functions, including license renewal.
 Please don’t hesitate to get in touch by email or telephone if you have questions or need support.

 What this means for social workers

 Social workers are supporting communities that are affected or fearful of the COVID-19 coronavirus.
 Some of our members have asked for guidance on specific topics; we hope Alec’s recent blog posts about telepractice, social work practice during emergency situations, and taking time for reflection are helpful.

 Public health guidelines continue to change as more becomes known; we encourage all members to stay up to date on guidance and regulations that may apply to your practice.
 The Canadian Association of Social Workers (CASW) is helping social workers stay up to date with the latest information by maintaining a page on their website with helpful, reliable resources for health care professionals, the public, and communities.

 Public health approved guidelines for reopening private practice offices in Nova Scotia beginning June 5, 2020.
 These guidelines were updated in October with additional information.

 Please review these documents carefully, as compliance is required in order for Private Practitioners to resume offering in-person services for elective and non-urgent care.
 Do not hesitate to reach out to the College if you have any questions about these guidelines.